Something different . . .

 Unfortunately, business at this time started to become difficult for Standard-Triumph.
 The imminent takeover by Leyland, and the introduction of the TR4, meant the Italia was to become a footnote in Triumph history.
 Dr. Ruffino had already begun to produce the cars and decided to continue on his own.
 The first 13 chassis were shipped directly to Vignale and completely assembled by them.
 These 13 cars were used for promotion and testing.
 Their badging and interior trim is different from the later "production" cars.
 They are easy to spot by the lack of a marker light on the front wings.
 Dr. Ruffino took over final assembly of the cars for the remainder of the production run with Vignale producing the bare body on chassis.
 The Italia was no longer called the "Triumph Italia" but now became the Italia 2000.
 The Triumph name remained on the rear wings of the car with the badge "T. M. Triumph."
 It is now thought that the "T. M." stands for “telaio e motore”, which is Italian for “chassis and motor.”
 We owe a debt of gratitude to Italia owner, Dr. Albrecht Heinrici for making this discovery.

 Triumph did recognize the Italia and gave it it's very own production specification.
 Chassis numbers are typical TR3 starting with TS or TSF (for the last thirty) and ending in "CO" or "COO", for chassis-only or chassis-only with overdrive.
 Except for the first thirteen cars, all Italias were to have received heavy duty shock absorbers, 7 leaf rear springs and a front anti-sway bar.
 Italia engines were also to have an "I" at the end of the engine number.
 Triumph's delivery of some chassis that did not meet the requirements spelled out in the "Italia Specifications" led Dr. Ruffino to start legal action.
 As such, some cars may not have come equipped with the anti-sway bar and 7 leaf springs.
-This applies especially to the later TSF cars.
+Later production cars and all the TSF cars have uprated 6-leaf rear springs as used on the TR4.

 Dr. Ruffino had his distribution system in place in Italy, France and Germany but needed access to America.
 Help came in the form of Stutz Plaisted.
 A Volvo dealer in Massachusetts, Mr. Plaisted became the U.S. importer of the Italia (except for the last 30 cars).
 Stutz, as sole importer, made arrangements with other dealers in the U.S. to handle the cars.